|

 alter system set

-DG_BROKER_CONFIG_FILE1='+DATA/TSTSB/dgbroker/dg_config_file1.dat'
+DG_BROKER_CONFIG_FILE1='+DATA/TSTSB/dgbroker/dg_config_file1.dat' scope=both

 alter system set

-DG_BROKER_CONFIG_FILE2='+FLASH/TSTSB/dgbroker/dg_config_file2.dat'
+DG_BROKER_CONFIG_FILE2='+FLASH/TSTSB/dgbroker/dg_config_file2.dat' scope=both

 Start

-Processes on all the Nodes in RAC.
+the Dataguard broker Processes on all the Nodes in RAC.

-ALTER SYSTEM SET dg_broker_start=true scope=both sid='*';
+ALTER SYSTEM SET dg_broker_start=true

 Change